jpountz/jpountz.github.io/_posts/2025-10-11-vectorized-evaluation-of-disjunctive-queries.markdown

 }
 ```

-Lucene has a `Scorer` abstraction that enrichs a `DocIdSetIterator` with more
+Then Lucene has a `Scorer` abstraction that enrichs a `DocIdSetIterator` with
-capabilities related to scoring:
+more capabilities related to scoring:

 ```java